paradite/retire-at-35/README.md

 ---

 This is a collaborative effort.
-Issues and PRs are welcomed.
+Issues and PRs are welcomed on the [GitHub repo](https://github.com/paradite/retire-at-35).